 • To become more mindful and present in my interactions with Earth and my community of humans, plants, animals and all life.

-• To find contentedness within, so I don’t need anyone else or anything else, which will allow me to bring my highest self to serve.
+• To find contentment within, so I don’t need anyone else or anything else, which will allow me to bring my highest self to serve.

-However, I see enlightenment not as an end destination, but as something we can become more of with each day of practice.
+However, I see enlightenment not as a destination, but as something we can become more of with each day of practice.

 In Vipassana I found all that I was seeking.
 It has been a month since I have returned and I can say confidently that there is life before Vipassana and life after Vipassana.

 Vipassana helped me to develop the skills of: